-In 2016, NMAAM created programs to further educate the community on the achievements and influence of African American music.
+In 2016, NMAAM created programs to further educate the community on the achievements and influences of African American music.
 The interest and excitement exceeded our expectations, and we reached over 132,000 individuals across the country.
-The success stems from offering both adult and youth programs for diverse audiences.
+Our success stems from offering both adult and youth programs for diverse audiences.

 At the National Museum of African American Music, we believe in continuing our reach and hope to increase community engagement over time.
 The complete list of programs available is detailed below.

 This program is a series of one-hour workshops consisting of one of six musical presentations: Spoons, Harmonica, Cigar Box Guitars, Banjo and Washtub Bass.
 Led by artists, each presentation focuses on a singular instrument.
-Students will learn and explore the musical history, techniques, and other exciting stories/facts throughout each lesson.
+Students will learn and explore the musical history, techniques, and other exciting stories and facts throughout each lesson.

 SIPS AND STANZAS

-Sips & Stanzas offers a unique experience where diverse professionals meet, listen and have interactive conversations.
-Once a month, guests mingle with outstan ding music leaders who represent all areas of the industry from business, performance, media and more.
+Sips & Stanzas offers a unique experience where diverse professionals meet, listen and converse.
+Once a month, guests mingle with outstanding music leaders who represent all areas of the industry from business, performance, media and more.

 As Nashville continues to grow and diversify its Music City brand, Sips & Stanzas is the event for professionals to socialize, engage and impact the growing awareness of Nashville’s music scene.
 Additionally, attendees will also receive NMAAM updates and interact with recording artists to discuss topics that impact the mission of the museum.